ovh/docs/pages/platform/ai/training_tuto_41_streamlit_sounds_classification/guide.en-gb.md

 > [!warning]
 >
 > The shared registry of AI Training should only be used for testing purpose.
 Please consider attaching your own Docker registry.
-More information about this can be found [here][OVH Add private registry].
+More information about this can be found [here](https://docs.ovh.com/gb/en/publiccloud/ai/training/add-private-registry/).
 >

 Find the address of your shared registry by launching this command: